robopuffin/SAFEGUARD/README.md

 **System for Active Failure Envelope Governance and Uncertainty-Aware Restraint Decisions**

+---

-SAFETY ISN’T A STATE — IT’S A STRATEGY.
+### SAFETY ISN’T A STATE — IT’S A STRATEGY.

 **SAFEGUARD** is a reflex layer for intelligent systems.
 It detects when uncertainty is rising or when the cost of error is escalating—and it acts accordingly.

 This isn't just fail-safe.
 It's *fail-smart*.

-Where most systems push forward until failure, SAFEGUARD acts like a cautious expert human:
-> “I can keep going with increased caution.”
+> “I can keep going — with increased caution.”

 ---

 ## 💡 Why SAFEGUARD?

 Modern machine learning systems are often:
 - Overconfident under degraded inputs
 - Unaware of their own operational boundaries
 - Designed to act, but not to pause

-**SAFEGUARD exists to fix that.** It brings preemptive caution, calibrated restraint, and intelligent awareness to safety-critical ML system.
+**SAFEGUARD exists to fix that.** It brings preemptive caution, calibrated restraint, and intelligent awareness to any safety-critical ML system.

 ---

 ## 🔧 What It Does

 SAFEGUARD:
-- **Monitors** the real-time safety envelope of an ML system's subsystems
+- **Monitors** the real-time safety envelope of a system's subsystems
-- **Assesses** where the subsystem performance falls on a comfort-> ugly-but-safe-> unsafe axis
+- **Assesses** where the system's predicted response lies on the axis:
+  *Comfortable → Ugly-but-safe → Unsafe*
-- **Triggers** slowdown, abstention, or override when confidence collapses or physical feasibility degrades
+- **Triggers** slowdown, abstention, or override when either:
+  - Confidence collapses
+  - Physical feasibility degrades

-It doesn't just avoid failure — it avoids *bad ways to succeed*.
+> It doesn't just avoid failure — it avoids *bad ways to succeed.*

+**Example:**
-(Example: rain causes multiple objects to be first detected in the UBS zone.
-The ML generated trajectories are slowed until observations are consistently in the comfortable zone.)
+If rain causes multiple objects to first appear in the "ugly-but-safe" zone, SAFEGUARD slows the system until objects consistently reappear in the comfortable zone.

 ---

 ## 📁 Project Structure

 SAFEGUARD/
 ├── run_simulation.py # Main runner script for testing scenarios